oftc/oftc-web/FAQ/Services.md

 ## I am not getting autoopped/autovoiced ##

 People with CHANOP or MASTER access to the channel will be autooped, if AUTOOP is enabled for the channel.
-To check the setting send "INFO <channel>" to ChanServ.
+To check the setting send `/msg ChanServ INFO <channel>`.
 By default it will be off.
-To enable it ask a MASTER to "SET <channel> AUTOOP ON".
+To enable it ask a MASTER to `/msg ChanServ SET <channel> AUTOOP ON`.

 The same applies for AUTOVOICE instead of AUTOOP.